-There are five existing populations but two of them have less than 50 plants.
+There are 35 or more existing populations.
 Population sizes change substantially year-to-year because of their dynamic habitat and mowing regimes.
-This grass has always been rare in New York with only six historical occurrences.

 The large populations seem to be fairly stable.
 Two small populations have not been revisited.

 The number of populations in New York has always been very small even though there seems to be much habitat.
-This stable trend will probably continue into the future.
+More populations are now being found especially around New York City.